jamesplease/react-request/docs/guides/best-practices.md

 # Best Practices

-Here are some tips for using React Fetch.
+Here are some tips for using React Request.

-### Making "request components"
+### Making "fetch components"

 HTTP requests require a lot of configuration, which can make your application code messy.
-One way to clean this up is to make "request components" that simplify the API to make a request.
+One way to clean this up is to make "fetch components" that simplify the API to make a request.

-For instance, if your application manages books, you may have these request components:
+For instance, if your application manages books, you may have these fetch components:

 ```jsx
 // books.js